dialog-semiconductor/BLE_SDK6_examples/LPCCSE-177-social-distancing-application/Readme.md

 Scanning starts with the function ``user_scan_start()`` and is configured with the parameters of ``user_scan_conf`` struct.
 Every time a new advertising report is received, the function ``user_app_on_adv_report_ind()`` will be called, which will add a peer device's advertising report in a dynamic list.

+While scanning for advertising devices the scanner will populate a list with the found devices along with the RSSI value which was obtained while advertising and some additional data.
+Based on this advertising RSSI value the scanner will later decide if the device is located in close proximity and if it is, a connection attempt will start.
+The close proximity threshold is defined by the ``user_prox_zones_rssi[USER_PROX_ZONE_COARSE]``.
+The values of the advertising RSSI are populated in two ways.
+Either have the stack filter all advertising messages that come from the same device so the advertising RSSI is obtained by a single message or instruct the stack not to filter the messages and report to the application all the advertising messages tracked.
+In the later case the scanner will perfrom a running average filter over the RSSI's received from the same device.
+To enable or disable the above functionality the user should assign in the ``user_scan_config.filter_duplic`` structure either ``SCAN_FILT_DUPLIC_EN`` for enabling stack filtering and get a signle RSSI value per device or ``SCAN_FILT_DUPLIC_DIS`` for accepting all advertising messages and perform the running average.

 When scanning completes, the ``user_app_on_scanning_completed()`` function will be called.
-The list will be searched to check the maximum RSSI node (if there is one) and if it exceeds the RSSI threshold, a connection will be initiated.
+The list will be searched to check the maximum RSSI node (if there is one) and if it exceeds the advertising RSSI threshold, a connection will be initiated.
 If not, the device will enter another Advertising/Scanning cycle.

+The reason the device is performing connections instead of estimating proximity using the RSSI from the advertising messages is due to the fact that, while in connection the device operates over a larger range of channels than advertising resulting in more accurate RSSI measurements.

-Connections are initiated with the ``user_app_on_scanning_completed()`` via the ``initiate_connection_attempt()`` either when the previous connection is over or if the ``USER_INITIATE_CONN_TO time`` elapses.
+Connections are initiated with the ``user_app_on_scanning_completed()`` via the ``initiate_connection_attempt()`` either when the previous connection is over or if the ``USER_INITIATE_CONN_TO`` time elapses.
 Upon connection, the function ``user_poll_conn_rssi_timer_cb`` will check the connection RSSI every ``USER_UPD_CONN_RSSI_TO`` interval and in turn the same will collect the measurements.
 This will also trigger an RSSI exchange with the peer device.
 If the strongest RSSI, peer or own, exceeds the thresholds defined in ``user_prox_zones_rssi`` array, an alert will start, which will blink with a frequency related to the proximity zone that was estimated.
 After ``USER_CON_RSSI_MAX_NB`` measurements and as soon as the alert is done the link will be disconnected.
 The list will be traversed to find the next connection candidate, and when the list is exhausted, a new Advertising/Scanning cycle will begin.

+The indication of the proximity is done via blinking the LED on the device.
+The ON/OFF period of the alert depends on the proximity zone estimation.
+The ON/OFF periods are configurable through the below definitions:
+- ``#define DANGER_ZONE`` : default 20ms period
+- ``#define WARNING_ZONE``: default 100ms period
+- ``#define COARSE_ZONE`` : default 150ms period
+Along with the timers that control the alert interval, a seperate timer is also started that counts down until the disconnection event is issued from the initiator of the connection.
+This time is also configurable via the ``ALERT_TIME`` which defaults to 1 second.

-As allready mentioned the devices running the SDT SW are going through periods of Advertising, Scanning and if a peer is a candidate it will initiate a connection procedure.
+As already mentioned the devices running the SDT SW are going through periods of Advertising, Scanning and if a peer is a candidate it will initiate a connection procedure.
 The amount of time the above three actions are taking place in configurable through the ``ADVERTISING_TIMEOUT_msec`` definition which determines the amount of the advertising period.
 The scanning and connection initiation periods are defined as percentages of the advertising period via the ``SCANNING_PERCENTAGE`` and the ``CONNECT_INIT_PERCENTAGE`` definitions.
+Additionally in order to avoid identical Advertising and Scanning periods for each device a random offset is also added in each Advertising / Scanning period.

 ## Known Limitations